thias/glim/README.md

     grub-install --boot-directory=${USBMNT:-/mnt}/boot /dev/${USBDEV}

-Errors and solutions :
+If you get the following message :

     source_dir doesn't exist.
 Please specify --target or --directory

-Find your grub2 directory and specify it.
+Just find your grub2 directory and specify it as asked.
 Example :

     grub2-install --directory=/usr/lib/grub/i386-pc --boot-directory=${USBMNT:-/mnt}/boot /dev/${USBDEV}

-Use --force if your partitions start at 63 instead of more, such as 2048, though you might want to repartition instead to avoid problems.
+Use --force if your partitions start at 63 instead of more, such as 2048, though you might want to repartition and reformat.

-Next, copy over the grub.cfg file as well as the theme it uses :
+Next, copy over all the required files (`grub.cfg` and files it includes, theme, font) :

     rsync -avP grub2/ ${USBMNT:-/mnt}/boot/grub2

-If you want to avoid keeping unused translations, themes, etc, instead :
+If you want to avoid keeping unused translations, themes, etc, use this instead :

     rsync -avP --delete --exclude=i386-pc grub2/ ${USBMNT:-/mnt}/boot/grub2

-Now create and populate the ${USBMNT}/boot/iso/ sub-directories.
+Now create and populate the `${USBMNT}/boot/iso/` sub-directories you want.
 Example :

     mkdir ${USBMNT:-/mnt}/boot/iso
     mkdir ${USBMNT:-/mnt}/boot/iso/ubuntu

-The supported sub-directories are :
+The supported sub-directories (in alphabetical order) are :

     arch
     debian
     fedora